yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-vpc-intro.md

 There's no additional charge for using a VPC, peering, or private service endpoints.
 In most cases, using a VPC network will reduce your data transfer costs.
 VPCs are not supported for Sandbox clusters.

-Note that using a private service endpoint with [AWS PrivateLink](https://aws.amazon.com/privatelink/) or [Azure Private Link](https://azure.microsoft.com/en-us/products/private-link/) does incur charges from the cloud provider.
+Note that using a private service endpoint with [AWS PrivateLink](https://aws.amazon.com/privatelink/) or [Azure Private Link](https://azure.microsoft.com/en-us/products/private-link/) does incur charges from the cloud provider in your own account.
 See [AWS PrivateLink pricing](https://aws.amazon.com/privatelink/pricing/) or [Azure Private Link pricing](https://azure.microsoft.com/en-us/pricing/details/private-link/).

 ## Limitations